beh10000/Liteswap/README.md

 This will take you to Anvil, a python web framework and browser IDE.

 Once you open the IDE, find the "contracts" datatable.
 Copy the Liteswap address and Factory address from the above deployment script logs and paste them into the contracts datatable in the corresponding address fields.
+The dapp reads the address and abi from this datatable to connect to the contract, so make sure the datatable access settings are set to "Client Read Only, Server No access".

 If you are on the localhost network, go to main.js file and find and update these variables.
 ```javascript